TremeschinArchive/ModularMusicVisualizer/README.md

 <hr>

-# Wiki is TODO

-Lot's of stuff are moving on the code and being rewritten, when things are more stable I'll write a proper guide.

-The `example_basic.py` script covers most of MMV's "balanced" functionality,

 ## Hacking the code

 Want to understand how the code is structured so you can learn, modify, understand from it?